 4. Assigning the deejay’s set-up in a location where s/he cannot see the dance floor.
 Make sure that the deejay has a clear line of sight to the entrance of the reception for introductions and make sure that s/he can see the dance floor throughout the evening.

 5. Assuming the deejay knows how to pronounce everyone’s name.
 When you provide the deejay with the names of your wedding party for introduction, list their names in the order that you want them introduced.
-And, make sure that the list of names you provide the deejay are also listed in phonetics to ensure that no one’s name is mispronounced.
+And, make sure that the list of names you provide the deejay are also listed in phonetics to ensure that the deejay knows how to pronounce them.
+Better yet, when you have a meeting or call with the deejay, go through the pronunciation of the wedding party names.

 And, remember to let the deejay know how the two of you want to be introduced as a married couple.